HolmesLab/holmeslab/docs/PCX/scan-session.md

 - Have them leave their shoes by the door

+### Before starting scan:
+Explain the emergency ball
+Explain we want to make them comfortable, cushions Explain the speaker– it’s like a radio, I can’t hear you when I talk Explain the scanner – it’s like an old camera
+Explain the head coil – it’s like a football helmet Explain MOVING FEET = HEAD MOVES

+Example script:
 *As a reminder, we’re using the scanner to take pictures of your brain, it is super important that you remain as still as possible while the scans are in progress; if you move too much, the images will be blurry and unusable.
 And of course, regular breathing and swallowing is totally fine.*

 *For further hearing protection, and so we can communicate with you in between scans, we have this set of headphones for you to wear.
 You’ll be able to hear us and any audio related to the experiment through these headphones, and there’s also a microphone that you can use to talk to us in between scans.
 However, because the scanner is very loud while it’s running, we won’t be able to hear you during a scan.*